2000 IPC Ice Sledge Hockey World Championships

-The 2nd IPC Ice Sledge Hockey World Championships was held between March 20, 2000 and March 25, 2000 at the E Center in West Valley City, Utah, United States.The same place where would host the same sport two years later as the first test event for the Paralympic Winter Games in 2002.
+The 2000 IPC Ice Sledge Hockey World Championships was the second IPC Ice Sledge Hockey World Championships held between March 20, 2000 and March 25, 2000 at the E Center in West Valley City, Utah, United States.
+The same place where would host the same sport two years later as the first test event for the Paralympic Winter Games in 2002.
 Participating countries: Canada, Estonia, Japan, Norway, Sweden and United States.

 Final rankings

 Canada beat Norway 2-1 to win the gold medal.
 The game went into overtime and more than 6,000 fans cheered on as Canada’s Shawn Matheson scored the winning goal.
 The victory gave Canada, the country that created the sport, its first gold medal in sledge hockey, and avenged a gold-medal loss to Norway at the 1998 Paralympics in Nagano.
 Sweden grabbed the bronze by beating Japan 5-1, while Estonia squared off with the United States to take 5th place.